urwithnishad/seleniumGridPy/README.md

 # Python Dockerized-selenium

-   Python script to execute by taking the input of URL and runnning headless browser with selenium hub by linking the chrome and forefox.
+   Python script to execute by taking the input of URL and runnning headless browser with selenium hub by linking the chrome and firefox.
 Launching the container and taking the screenshot and pushing the screenshot into s3 bucket.